-Heavy metal is one of the most usual pollutants in aquatic ecosystems and may have its sources from natural and anthropogenic origins, such as industrial, agricultural and domestic loads (Hang et al. 2009, Ramos e Silva et al. 2006, Davutluoglu et al. 2011).
-Accumulation of metals were generally found to be species specific and may be related to their feeding habits and the bioconcentration capacity (Friba et al.,2009;Abu Hilal et al.,2008;Huang.,2003).
-The efficiency of fishes to metal uptake from contaminated water and food may differ in relation to ecological needs , metabolism and the contamination gradients of water , food and sediment ,as well as salinity and temperature (Pagenkopf 1983).
-The correlations between the different metals may result from the similar accumulation behavior of the metals in the fishes and their interactions (Rejomon et al.,2010).
+"Heavy metal are among the most usual pollutants in aquatic ecosystems and may have its sources from natural and anthropogenic origins, such as industrial, agricultural and domestic loads" (Hang et al. 2009, Ramos e Silva et al. 2006, Davutluoglu et al. 2011).
+"The Accumulation of metals is generally found to be species specific and may be related to their feeding habits and the bioconcentration capacity" (Friba et al.,2009;Abu Hilal et al.,2008;Huang.,2003).
+"The efficiency of fishes to metal uptake from contaminated water and food may differ in relation to ecological needs, metabolism and the contamination gradients of water, food and sediment, as well as salinity and temperature" (Pagenkopf 1983).
+"The correlations between the different metals may result from the similar accumulation behavior of the metals in the fishes and their interactions" (Rejomon et al.,2010).

-Fish concentrate heavy metals directly because of the intimate relation, they have with the aquatic environment and also because fishes have to inhale oxygen from the aquatic medium by flowing large amount of water over their gills.
-Fishes are the dominant inhibitors of aquatic environment, are considered as indicators for heavy metal pollution (Srivastav et al., 2013).
-The study on the heavy metal accumulation in water and fish is vital to determine the present status of water contamination with heavy metal and threats to human health from heavy metal pollution of the estuary.
-Kayamkulam estuary is an open estuary playing an important role in the life of many people in the region, most important source of commercial fishery and serves for recreation purpose.
-It is destructed by human activites such as agricultural practices, deforestation, industrialization and discharging of domestic sewages (Abayneh Ataro et al., 2003).
-The study was conducted on the edible tissues of fish species , which are mostly distributed in the estuary.
+"Fish concentrate heavy metals directly because of the close relation with the aquatic environment and also because fishes have to inhale oxygen from the aquatic medium by flowing large amount of water over their gills.
+Fishes are dominant inhibitors of aquatic environment, are considered as indicators for heavy metal pollution" (Srivastav et al., 2013).
+"Studies on heavy metal accumulation in water and fish is vital to determine the current status of water contamination with heavy metal and threats to human health from heavy metal pollution in estuary.
+Kayamkulam estuary is an open estuary plays an important role in the life of many people in the region, most important source of commercial fishery and serves for recreation purpose.
+It is being degraded by human activites such as agricultural practices, deforestation, industrialization and the discharge of domestic sewage".
+(Abayneh Ataro et al.,2003).
+The study was conducted on the edible tissues of fish species, which are mostly distributed in the estuary.
 The analysis of heavy metals in water provides two most important sets of information.
-The first was the concentration of heavy metals in Fish which may be harmful to human health and another was the contamination status of water with heavy metals.
+The first is the concentration of heavy metals in Fish which may be harmful to human health and another was the contamination status of water with heavy metals.